Taringa, Queensland: Education

 There are no government schools in Taringa.
-The nearest primary schools are Toowong State School in neighbouring Toowong to the north, Ironside State School in neighbouring St Lucia to the east, and Indooroopilly State School in neighbouring Indooroopilly to the south-west.
-The nearest government secondary school is Indooroopilly State High School in Indooroopilly.
+The nearest government primary schools are Toowong State School in neighbouring Toowong to the north, Ironside State School in neighbouring St Lucia to the east, and Indooroopilly State School in neighbouring Indooroopilly to the south-west.
+The nearest government secondary school is Indooroopilly State High School, also in Indooroopilly.

 The Japanese Language Supplementary School of Queensland Japanese School of Brisbane (ブリスベン校 Burisuben Kō), a weekend Japanese school, maintains its school office in Taringa.
 It holds its classes at Indooroopilly State High School in Indooroopilly.

 Community groups

 The Taringa Scout Den is the home of the Taringa-Milton-Toowong Scout Group.
 It is also used as a GoJu Karate training facility and for Yoga.

 Sport

 Taringa is the home of the Taringa Rovers Soccer Football Club, who play in the Brisbane Premier League.